Neural Implicit Manifold Learning for Topology-Aware Density Estimation: Experiments

-\paragraph{Amino acid modelling} The structure of amino acids can be characterized by a pair of dihedral angles and thus possesses toroidal geometry.
-Designing flexible probabilistic models for torus-supported data is consequently of interest in the bioinformatics literature on protein structure prediction \cite{ ameijeiras2019sine, mardia2007protein,singh2002probabilistic}, and so amino acid angle data is a practical candidate for evaluating the density estimation ability of constrained EBMs.
-In Figure \ref{fig:protein_results}, we compare a constrained EBM against a pushforward EBM using an open-source amino acid dataset available from the NumPyro software package \cite{phan2019composable}.
-Remarkably, although we do experience failure cases (Appendix \ref{app:training}), our manifold-defining function learns the torus well in the presence of sparse data.
-We postulate that our training procedure imparts an inductive bias towards learning closed manifolds.
+The structure of some amino acids can be characterized by a pair of dihedral angles and thus possesses toroidal geometry.
+Designing flexible probabilistic models for torus-supported data is consequently of interest in the bioinformatics literature on protein structure prediction \citep{singh2002probabilistic, mardia2007protein, ameijeiras2019sine}, and so amino acid angle data is a practical candidate for evaluating the density estimation ability of EBIMs.
+In Figure \ref{fig:protein_results}, we compare an EBIM with a pushforward EBM using an open-source amino acid dataset available from the \texttt{NumPyro} software package \citep{phan2019composable}.
+Remarkably, our manifold-defining function learns the torus well in the presence of sparse data.
+We postulate this is because the torus is the simplest manifold matching the data's curvature.
 On the other hand, the pushforward EBM was unable to reliably model the manifolds.
-This drop in performance is concerning because high-dimensional datasets, to which pushforward models are often applied, are expected to have complex topologies.
-We hope that some of the improvements observed for constrained EBMs can be extended to other domains in the future.
+This stark drop in performance is concerning because one might reasonably expect higher-dimensional datasets to have more complex topologies than a simple torus, but the corresponding misbehaviour of the pushforward model would be impossible to visualize and difficult to detect.

+Numerical results for the above three topologically interesting datasets are given in Table \ref{table:wasserstein}.
+In all cases the EBIM more closely replicates the data distribution than the pushforward EBM, and usually with less variation over runs.